 Commissioned officers are known as the managers, problem solvers, key influencers, and planners in the Army.
 So, apparently, they hold the highest ranks.
 They lead enlisted soldiers in all situations.
 Their duties include planning missions, giving orders, and assigning soldiers tasks to complete missions.

 Army officer ranks are in three tiers: company grade (O-1 to O-3), field grade (O-4 to O-6), and general (O-7 and above).
-The sequence of ranks for Commissioned Officers are as follows
+The US Army ranks for Commissioned Officers are as follows

 Second Lieutenant/2LT (O1)